-Academically, the 6th Grade year continues to foster independence, refine study skills, nurture empathy, build leadership and prepare students for secondary school.
+Academically, the 6th grade year continues to foster independence, refine study skills, nurture empathy, build leadership and prepare students for secondary school.

 The “big kids on campus” enjoy their “Kindergarten Buddies” and share with them many special experiences.
-Our 6th Graders embrace their duties as role models and student leaders from the first day they put on their student-designed sweatshirts (an exception to the uniform for 6th Graders only!).
+Our 6th graders embrace their duties as role models and student leaders from the first day they put on their student-designed sweatshirts (an exception to the uniform for 6th Graders only!).
 The September retreat strengthens the ties among all the members of the graduating class as they participate in events focused on leadership skills and team building.

 With a social studies curriculum that features both ancient history and international studies, by the end of the year all students learn and can locate on a map the name of every country and capital in the world and have experienced an in-depth study of the country of their choice.